Interval Rearrangement Ensembles: Surfaces and flows associated with IREs

-M.~Veech in~\cite{Veech82} (see also an illustrated version in~\cite{Viana06}) introduced a construction of `zippered rectangles'---a surface and a flow suspended over an IET---that was used unchanged in many works afterwards.
-Now we will explain our generalization of this particular construction, and why it is even more natural than the original one.
+M.~Veech in~\cite{Veech82} introduced a construction of a surface and a flow suspended over a (classical) IET This construction, known as ``zippered rectangles'', was afterwords routinely used without changes by many (see a well illustrated review of this theory in M.~Viana's paper~\cite{Viana06}, which is freely available on its author's homepage on the internet).
+We present our generalization of this classical construction and explain why it is even more natural than the original one.